Content Matters: Use Keywords to Increase Visibility

 At #TeamOnsharp, we’re always looking for ways different industries can improve their websites.
-Right now, we’re focusing on the engineering industry and how using keywords is a necessary component to making sure your engineering website doesn't hit rock bottom when it comes to search engine optimization (SEO).
+For most companies across all industries, "rock bottom" just means that they're not ranking on the first page of Google or Bing.
+In this blog, we’re focusing on the engineering industry and how using keywords is a necessary component to help their on-site SEO, which ultimately gets them more website traffic.

-So why do keywords matter when it comes to SEO?
+First, let's start with the basics.
 If you didn't already know, keywords have a search volume and difficulty score affiliated with them.
 Search volume stands for the number of searches that keyword receives on average.
-These search volumes can range anywhere from 0-50 to 100K-1M.
+These search volumes can range anywhere from 0–50 to 100K–1M.
 Difficulty score (also known as a competition score) represents a prediction of how difficult it will be for your website to rank for a keyword.
-This score is based on factors like competition from other websites for that keyword, your current rank, and domain authority.
-The higher the percentage, the more challenging it will be for you to rank for a particular keyword.
+This score is based on factors like competition from other websites for that keyword, your current rank, referring links, and domain authority.
+The higher the number, the more challenging it will be for you to rank for a particular keyword.

 Integrating keywords with high search volumes and low competition scores in your engineering website content, page titles, and meta descriptions will help boost your SEO, which will result in reaching your target audience.
-If you're looking for specific keywords to analyze for search volume and difficulty score, use the Google Keyword Planner to see where you rank on the keywords you're currently using (plus get some ideas for new ones to add to your content!).
+If you're looking for specific words to analyze for search volume and difficulty score, use the Google Keyword Planner to see where you rank on the ones you're currently using (plus get some ideas for new words and topics to add to your content!).

-Now that we've given you a taste of what search volume and competition scores mean, let’s go over how to effectively use keywords throughout your content so your engineering website can show up in the first organic results on Google.
+Now that we've given you a taste of what search volume and competition scores mean, let’s go over how to effectively use keywords throughout your content so your website can appear in one of the first positions on the first search engine results page (SERP).

 The Most Important Places to Use Keywords

-Page Title: A page title is the main text that describes your web page.
-Your page title won't appear on the page itself but will show up in search results and in your page URL.
-Search engines will pull up pages that have relevant keywords in their page titles, so make sure to include your keywords here.
+Page Title: A page title is a short string of text that describes your web page.
+Your page title won't appear on the page itself, but it will be visible in search results and in your page URL.
+Search engines will list pages that have relevant keywords in their page titles, so make sure to include yours here.

 Meta description: When you search for something on Google, the meta description is the information that's displayed underneath the page title.
-If you include specific keywords to what your website is about, Google will bold the keywords you searched, which will help make your site seem more relevant than your competitors.
-For example, here's what it looks like up when we searched digital marketing Fargo for Onsharp:
+Google will bold the words or phrases you searched for in the results, which helps make your site seem more relevant than your competitors.
+For example, here's what it looks like up when we searched website design for Onsharp:

-On-Page Body Content: This is the main written text on your website.
-Keywords should be mentioned several times throughout your content.
-Integrating them naturally is the best way to get high results without people noticing that you’re using the same words repeatedly.
+On-Page Written Content: This is the main written text on your website; anywhere there is text, there should be relevant words and phrases that describe your products and/or services.
+Keywords should be mentioned several times throughout the content on your website, but not too much.
+Keyword stuffing, or overusing the same words and phrases, can actually make you rank lower on Google.
+Integrating them naturally is the best way to get high results without people noticing that you’re repeatedly using the same words.

 Using Different Types of Keywords

-As a best practice, you should target one keyword per each page, then target multiple variations of that keyword on the page.
-Google recognizes different variations of keywords and will consider that when ranking your engineering website.
+As a best practice, you should target one keyword per page, then target multiple variations of that keyword on the same page.
+Google recognizes different variations of keywords and will consider that when ranking your website.
+For instance, if you're using the word "engineering," you should also use "engineer," "engineered," and "engineers."
+You should also use related words that have a similar meaning, but slightly differ, including, "fabrication," "civil engineering," "municipal construction," and so on.
+But it must be relevant to your company—don't include keywords for products or services you don't offer.

-Here are some examples of what you can do to optimize each post with multiple keywords:
+Here are some examples of what you can do to optimize each piece of content with multiple, relevant keywords:

 Synonyms: People conduct searches with various engineering terms.
 To reach the different audience members, you should include the synonyms of keywords you're targeting.